- Must visit

 Discover the best of Dijon — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Dijon trip today.

-Dijon’s grand central square facing the ducal palace, known for its elegant arcades, symmetry, and lively city-center atmosphere.
+Grand semicircular square facing the ducal palace, known for its elegant design, fountains, and central role in city life.

-Slow-braised beef cooked with red Burgundy wine, onions, carrots, and mushrooms.
-It is one of Burgundy's most famous traditional dishes and a classic around Dijon.
+Slow-braised beef cooked with red Burgundy wine, onions, mushrooms, and bacon.
+It is one of Burgundy’s most famous traditional dishes and a classic of the local table.

-A chilled Burgundy terrine of ham set in parsleyed jelly.
-It is a classic regional charcuterie item often served as a starter in traditional bistros.
+A cold terrine of ham set in parsleyed jelly, usually served as a starter.
+It is a classic Burgundian charcuterie specialty found in traditional bistros and markets.

 Official public transport app